aymen-000/aymen-000/README.md

 - 📫 How to reach me: **aymne011@gmail.com**

-- ⚡ What I like to do: **I enjoy coding, designing, basketball, and exploring cutting-edge technologies**
+- ⚡ What I like to do: **I enjoy coding, designing, and exploring cutting-edge technologies**

 <h3 align="center">Connect with me:</h3>